How to use Samsung Smart Switch to back up your Galaxy phone

 How to install Samsung Smart Switch on your computer

-We'll show you the process for installation on a Mac, but it's a pretty standard installation process on Windows as well.
+We'll show you the installation process on a Mac, but it's a pretty standard installation process on Windows as well.

 - Click on the download to launch the downloaded .dmg file (.exe on Windows).

 - You may need to configure your Security and Privacy settings in MacOS System Resources to allow apps from App Store and identified developers.
 If so, you'll have to restart your Mac after granting these permissions.

 - Double-click on the SmartSwitchMac.pkg file.

 - When the security pop-ups come up, read through all of the disclaimers and then click Continue.

 - Click I Agree when the Agreement to Collect and Use Information dialogue box appears.

 Now that we've installed Samsung Smart Switch, let's set it up to connect to your Samsung Galaxy phone.

 How to setup Samsung Smart Switch for the first time